 Caring for Teak Furniture – The Complete Guide

 Teak is one of the most beautiful and durable materials you can choose for your home.
-Its warm golden hue, natural grain, and exceptional resilience make it an absolute favorite – not just for us, but for anyone who values true quality.
-But for your teak furniture to look as good years from now as it did on day one, it needs a little love and proper care.
+Its warm golden hue, natural grain, and exceptional resistance make it an absolute favorite – not only for us but also for all those who value genuine quality.
+But for your teak furniture to look as good as new years down the line, it needs a little love and the right care.

-In this guide, we'll show you how to protect your pieces, what to consider for daily cleaning, and how to easily ensure the wood retains its character.
+In this guide, we'll show you how to protect your pieces, what to consider for daily cleaning, and how to ensure the wood retains its character with simple methods.
 We promise: it's easier than you think.

 What makes teak so special?

 Teak (Tectona grandis) originates from the tropical forests of Southeast Asia, primarily Myanmar, Thailand, and Indonesia, and has been considered one of the most noble and coveted woods in the world for centuries.
 And for good reason: the wood naturally contains oils and silicates that make it water-repellent, insect-resistant, and fungus-resistant.
-This means that, unlike many other types of wood, teak does not necessarily need to be treated to remain durable.
-It comes with its own protection, a true unique selling point among hardwoods.
+This means that, unlike many other types of wood, teak doesn't necessarily need to be treated to remain durable.
+It comes with its own protection, a true unique selling point among solid woods.

-What many don't know: Teak changes color over time, and this is completely normal.
-Freshly cut teak has a rich, golden-brown tone, which sometimes appears slightly oily and almost glows in the light.
-If the wood remains untreated outdoors, it will develop a silvery-gray patina within a few months.
+What many don't know: teak changes color over time, and that's perfectly normal.
+Freshly sawn teak has a rich, golden-brown tone that sometimes appears slightly oily and seems to glow in the light.
+If the wood is left untreated outdoors, it develops a silvery-gray patina within a few months.
 This process is not a loss of quality – on the contrary.
-The patina is caused by UV exposure and is a natural protective mechanism of the wood.
-You decide which look you prefer: the warm golden tone that you get through regular oiling, or the natural silvery-gray that gives the furniture a timeless, Nordic character.
+The patina is created by UV exposure and is a natural protective mechanism of the wood.
+You decide which look you prefer: the warm golden tone you get from regular oiling, or the natural silver-gray that gives the furniture a timeless, Nordic character.

 The advantages at a glance